Camoroony/dissertation-2025/README.md

 ## Uninstalling

-Once you are finished with the app, you can **close all the application resources** by either pressing `ctrl + c` or running the command:
+Once you are finished with the app, you can **close all the application resources** by either pressing `ctrl + c` in the terminal you ran the app from, or running the command:
 ```bash
 docker stop hypertrophy-edu_mongocontainer hypertrophy-edu_dbcontainer hypertrophy-edu_backendcontainer hypertrophy-edu_frontendcontainer
 ```